HuntsmanCancerInstitute/UMIScripts/Usage.md

 When the UMI is embedded inline to the read, it must be extracted.
 It may be in the first read, second read, or both.
 The `embedded_UMI_extractor.pl` application can do this.
+It assumes that the UMI sequence is at the 5' end of the read, separated by a fixed sequence.
+For example,

+    NNNNNNNNNNNNGATCxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Currently, it only appends the UMI to the read name.
-The length of the UMI sequence, and the fixed sequence (if any) should be given.
+where `N` is the UMI sequence, `GATC` is the fixed sequence, and `xxx` represents the sequence read.
+An example command, with UMI length of 12 and fixed sequence of `GATC`, would then be

+    embedded_UMI_extractor.pl --read1 R1.fastq.gz --length 12 --fixed GATC

+Paired-end reads can also be handled.
+The UMI by default is assumed to be on both reads, otherwise it can be specified using the `--umi` option with values `1`, `2`, or `12` (for both).

-    embedded_UMI_extractor.pl --input R1.fastq.gz --pair R2.fastq.gz --length 12 --fixed GATC
+    embedded_UMI_extractor.pl --read1 R1.fastq.gz --read2 R2.fastq.gz --umi 12 --length 12 --fixed GATC

+By default, SAM tags are generated in the Fastq comment.
+Alternatively, they can be appended to the name using the `--name` flag, or an unaligned bam file can be written using the `--bam` option.

 # Aligners